plu9in/docker_nginx/README.md

 ## prerequisites

-docker should be installed.
+Docker should be installed.
-to test it, curl should be installed.
+To test it, curl should be installed.

 ## [create_networks.sh](create_networks.sh)